31 Tips for Designing, Repairing, and Updating Your Deck

 Hide Ugly Deck Board Ends

-Another way to hide the ends is to install a border/perimeter board around the outside edges of the deck (bottom).
+Another way to hide the ends of your deck boards is to install a border/perimeter board around the outside edges of the deck).
 This method can really dress up your deck, especially if you choose an accent color for this board.
 The downside of a perimeter board is that it requires extra framing underneath.

-Engineered lumber has been used inside buildings for years because it's stronger and straighter than regular lumber.
-And now there are versions for outdoor use.
-It may not be cost effective to frame an entire deck with engineered lumber, but installing an engineered-lumber drop beam is a great way to reduce the number of posts and footings needed to support a deck.
-The one shown here is made by Weyerhaeuser.
+Engineered lumber has been used inside buildings for years because it’s stronger and straighter than regular lumber.
+Now there are versions for outdoor use.
+It may not be cost-effective to frame an entire deck with engineered lumber, but installing an engineered-lumber drop beam is a great way to reduce the number of posts and footings needed to support a deck.

 Deck Board Fastening Options

-Boards with grooves on the sides can be held down with hidden fasteners.
-Hidden fasteners are self-gapping and easy to install, and you can't beat them if you want a nice, clean, fastener-free look.
-Each decking manufacturer has a recommended fastening system.
-Avoid the kind that require fastening from underneath.
-Also select a fastening system that doesn't require removing half the deck in order to replace one damaged board in the middle.
+Some manufacturers design boards with grooves on the sides can be held down with hidden fasteners.
+Hidden fasteners are self-gapping and easy to install, and you can’t beat them if you want a nice, clean look.

 Avoid Deck Rot with Flashing Tape